Seaweed can contain beneficial nutrients, including iodine, and antioxidants. It may support heart health.

-The recommended dietary intake (RDI) for iodine is 150 mcg per day (5).
+The recommended dietary intake (RDI) of iodine for adults is 140 mcg per day (5).

-Its iodine content varies greatly depending on the type, where it was grown and how it was processed.
-In fact, one dried sheet of seaweed can contain 11–1,989% of the RDI (7).
+Its iodine content varies greatly depending on the type, where it was grown, and how it was processed.
+In fact, one dried sheet of seaweed can contain 11–1,989% of the RDI (

 Below is the average iodine content of three different dried seaweeds (8):